S-Harshit/Website/documentation/UI-Dev-Env.md

 ./gradlew npm_start
 ```

 You should now be able to open the UI in your browser by entering the url [http://localhost:4200/](http://localhost:4200/).
-Please make sure you have a running instance of Polypheny-DB.
+Please make sure you have an instance of Polypheny-DB running in test mode (started using the `-testMode` argument).

 ## Testing
 Polypheny-UI is tested using the Cypress framework.
 With Cypress, tests are performing assertions using a real browser, the same way a real user would use the software.